bjarneo/omarchy-hollow-knight-theme/README.md

 # Hollow Knight Theme

-This is the Serenity theme for [Omarchy.org](https://omarchy.org), providing a visually appealing configuration set for your Linux desktop environment.
+This is the Hollow Knight theme for [Omarchy.org](https://omarchy.org), providing a visually appealing configuration set for your Linux desktop environment.

 > In halls of green and paths of grey,
 > A silent knight will find their way.